Daydream Nation (film): Plot

-In the meantime, Thurston goes to the Christmas party and almost has sex with another girl, Jenny (Katie Boland) who is obsessed with him.
+In the meantime, Thurston goes to the Christmas party and almost has sex with another girl, Jenny who is obsessed with him.
 Caroline inadvertently crashes her car into the serial killer, who dies from his injuries.
 She is thought to be a hero and gets back together with Thurston.
 Ms. Budge shows up at Mr. Anderson's home to tell him the serial killer is dead and takes him to the hospital to treat his injured leg.

 Cast

 Production

 Principal photography began in Vancouver on January 9, 2010.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 68% based on 22 reviews, with an average rating of 6.03/10.
 On Metacritic, the film has a weighted average score of 57 out of 100, based on eight critics, indicating "mixed or average reviews".